asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 Along those same lines goes the reasoning in `Nobody Needs Reliable Messaging`_.
-The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgement message, which is not something Akka.NET could make up on its own (neither are we writing a “do what I mean” framework nor would you want us to).
+The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgement message, which is not something ProtoAct could make up on its own (neither are we writing a “do what I mean” framework nor would you want us to).

-Akka.NET embraces distributed computing and makes the fallibility of communication explicit through message passing, therefore it does not try to lie and emulate a leaky abstraction.
+ProtoAct embraces distributed computing and makes the fallibility of communication explicit through message passing, therefore it does not try to lie and emulate a leaky abstraction.
 This is a model that has been used with great success in Erlang and requires the users to design their applications around it.
-You can read more about this approach in the `Erlang documentation`_ (section 10.9 and 10.10), Akka.NET follows it closely.
+You can read more about this approach in the `Erlang documentation`_ (section 10.9 and 10.10), ProtoAct follows it closely.

 Another angle on this issue is that by providing only basic guarantees those use cases which do not need stronger reliability do not pay the cost of their